 |2015||Artika Shukla, 4||Medical Science||88||96||112||106||139||144||142||173||1000|

 |2014||Renu Raj, 2||Malayalam Lit.||103||92||82||114||148||147||172||198||1056|

 Do you want to see your name in a list like the one above?
 You can!
-If you have decided to take the UPSC exam and enter into the prestigious civil services, all you need is a fierce determination and utmost perseverance till you achieve your goal.
-The UPSC exam might be tough, but it is certainly possible to crack it and come out with flying colours.
+If you have decided to take the UPSC exam and enter into the prestigious civil services, all you need is a fierce determination and utmost perseverance until you achieve your goal.
+The UPSC exam might be tough, but it is certainly possible to crack it and come out with flying colors.
 With a planned approach and guided study, you can clear the IAS exam successfully.
 BYJU’S helps you prepare for the IAS exam wherever you are.
-With the Free IAS Prep website you can access unmatched coverage of current affairs, history, geography, polity and other subjects.
+With the Free IAS Prep website, you can access unmatched coverage of current affairs, history, geography, polity and other subjects.